by John Brown,

 What to expect

-On the map are a few more popular entrances to the River Bottom trail, including Lyndale Ave, Crest Ave, and Old Cedar Ave.
+On the map, there are a few more popular entrances to the River Bottom trail, including Lyndale Ave, Crest Ave, and Old Cedar Ave.
 These entrances offer ample parking and a clear trailhead.
-Once you start down the course, you will see that nothing is paved but worn-in enough to be firm under your tires.
-Except at the Lyndale trailhead, you will find a short section of paved land heading east, perfect for walking and wheelchair use.
-While a mountain bike is best for unpaved trails, fat tire bikes navigate well in winter.
+Once you start down the course, you will see that nothing is paved, but it is worn enough to be firm under your tires.
+Except at the Lyndale trailhead, you will find a short paved section heading east, perfect for walking and wheelchair use.
+While a mountain bike is best for unpaved trails, fat-tire bikes handle winter well.
 If you need to cross a stream, there are bridges, and at the 9-mile creek in the summer months, there is a rope ferry to get you across.
 Because the River Bottoms are so smooth, they are an ideal place for kids to go mountain biking.

 When to ride

 The best part of the River Bottoms is that it is one of the first places to dry out each spring.
 It is also one of the first places to freeze when winter rolls through.
-Like most off-road trails, please avoid this trail in early spring as they thaw or after heavy rain.
+Like most off-road trails, please avoid this trail system in early spring as it thaws or after heavy rain.
 Other than that, these trails are sandy enough to drain quickly.
 One of the best things about the river bottoms is riding fat bikes.
 Fat bikes can trace their development directly to the river bottom in the winter.
 When the snow falls, the river bottoms are the perfect mixture of flat trails, bermed turns, and accessibility to create a near-perfect winter track.